hulk1999/TheMathematicalOperationsExecutor/README.md

 # Basic Features:

-A console application with usable UI
+A console application with usable UI and navigation using arrow keys

 Calculate math operations